A neural network-based approach to hybrid systems identification for control: Introduction

 Our method thus requires a simple identification step, represented by a careful training of a \gls{NN} with specific structure via standard tools, which yields a hybrid system model that is well-suited to optimal control design.
 In particular, solving an \gls{OCP} involving a hybrid system with \gls{PWA} dynamics as an \gls{NLP} has been proven to require shorter computation times and feature better scaling in the problem dimensions than standard approaches based on mixed-integer optimization \cite{hempel2017strong,hall2021sequential}.
 In addition, we recall that \gls{PWA} regression is NP-hard in general \cite{lauer2015complexity}, since it requires simultaneous classification of the $N$ samples $\{(x^{(i)},u^{(i)}, x^{+,{(i)}})\}_{i=1}^N$ into modes, thereby calling for a regression of a submodel for each mode.
-By taking a \gls{NN}-based perspective, we instead circumvent any challenge resulting from (possibly expensive) identification procedures, since the output differentiability of the proposed \gls{NN} architecture allows for a standard training procedure requiring little computational efforts.
+By taking a \gls{NN}-based perspective, we circumvent such a potentially challenging classification issue, thereby reducing the identification step to the training of the adopted \gls{NN} architecture, a task that can be accomplished through standard gradient-based methods in view of the network's output differentiability.

-Unlike other approaches, we obtain an \gls{LC} model suitable for control as a direct consequence of a careful choice of a \gls{NN} with specific architecture, thereby circumventing the requirement of strict complementarity to recover differentiability \gls{wrt} the main parameters as in \cite{jin2022learning,de2018end}.
-In contrast to \cite{yang2022modeling}, we provide an explicit structure of a \gls{NN} for which local stationarity conditions, coinciding with the standard \gls{KKT} system, are known to hold for the \gls{MPCC} obtained by using our particular \gls{NN} as a hybrid system model in an \gls{OCP}.
+Remarkably, we obtain an \gls{LC} model suitable for control as a direct consequence of a careful choice of a \gls{NN} with specific architecture, thereby circumventing the requirement of strict complementarity to recover differentiability \gls{wrt} the main parameters as in \cite{jin2022learning,de2018end}.
+In contrast to \cite{yang2022modeling}, we give an explicit structure of a \gls{NN} for which local stationarity conditions, coinciding with the standard \gls{KKT} system, are known to hold for the \gls{MPCC} obtained by embedding the \gls{NN} as a hybrid model in an \gls{OCP}.